ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 - basic user interaction
 - conditional branching

-I was reminded of the importance of comments—just as essential in Bash as they were when writing iterative or recursive Python functions.
+I was reminded of the importance of comments, just as essential in Bash as they were when writing iterative or recursive Python functions.
 Overall, this review section prepared me to begin writing more complex automation scripts for cybersecurity workflows.

 This served as a strong refresher in shell scripting fundamentals.
 Although most of the concepts were familiar from studying Python and algorithmic logic (recursive vs. iterative), applying them in a Linux environment gave me a deeper understanding of how Bash differs and where it excels, especially for systems-level automation.